Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

 Time Apply preplant, at-planting or immediately post-planting of the crop.
 A preplant application may be made in the fall.
 Use maximum of 0.66 gal/a if applying in the fall and do not reapply Ro-Neet in the spring.

 Remarks Apply Ro-Neet to well-worked soil that is dry enough to permit thorough mixing with incorporation equipment.
-Mechanically incorporate all applications 2 to 3 inches deep or incorporate with sprinkler irrigation water or enough water to penetrate soil 3 to 4 inches.
-Begin sprinkler irrigation immediately following application, and complete within a 36-hour period.
-Use on mineral soils only.
+Mechanically incorporate all applications 2 to 3 inches deep or incorporate with sprinkler irrigation water or enough water to penetrate soil 3 to 4 inches within 36 hr after application.
 Use lower rate on sandy soils and higher dosage on heavier soil.
 For maximum weed control, plant immediately after application.
-Do not use a drag behind the planter as it may concentrate Ro-Neet over the seed row and cause crop injury.
 When cultivating fields where cycloate has been banded in row, use shields to prevent moving untreated soil into treated row.
 Do not cultivate deeper than the depth of the herbicide incorporation.
 May be applied with fluid fertilizers or impregnated on dry bulk fertilizers.
-Restricted entry interval (REI) is 48 hr.
+REI 48 hr.

 Caution Injury may result on highly saline or alkaline soils.
 Avoid overlapping herbicide application or injury can result.